jonashackt/soap-spring-boot-cxf/README.md

 * Custom Exception in Weather-WSDL/XSDs
 * Example of Controller and Mappers, that map to and from an internal Domain-Model - for loose coupling between generated JAXB-Classes and Backends
 * Functional plausibility check of request-data with [decision tables]
+* Facade-Mode, that only returns Dummy-Responses, if configured

 ### Todo's